Manchester Evening News

 Remote Image

-Tottenham dealt hammer blow for Man United Europa League final as statement released - Manchester Evening News
+Tottenham confirm major injury blow ahead of Manchester United Europa League final - Manchester Evening News

 Description

-Tottenham Hotspur have been dealt a significant injury blow ahead of a potential Europa League final against Manchester United this month.
+Tottenham Hotspur have confirmed Dejan Kulusevski has undergone surgery ahead of their Europa League final against Manchester United.

 Make sure you don't miss out on the latest United news by joining our free WhatsApp group.
 You can get all the breaking news and best analysis sent straight to your phone by clicking here to subscribe.